SpinWaves/Akel/README.md

     codelite | CodeLite projects

 </details>
-* Build your project
-* Enjoy or cry depending on if it compiles correctly or if there are 400 errors
+* Build your project and enjoy or cry depending on if it compiles correctly or if there are 400 errors

 # AtlasEngine useful features